MintPress News: Other

+In his 2018 book Escaping the Rabbit Hole, science writer Mick West commented on a MintPress News article titled "No Longer Conspiracy: CIA Admits Plans Of Aerosol Spraying For Geoengineering", writing that one way people claim that the government has "admitted" to using chemtrails is "to point to people in government or academia discussing possible future geoengineering, and then claiming that's an 'admission' of current geoengineering".

 In February 2023, The Daily Dot reported that a conspiracy theory published by MintPress News claiming that FBI agents were infiltrating Big Tech companies had been adopted by Donald Trump's 2024 presidential campaign and the American far-right, which claimed that Twitter and other social media companies are being controlled by the Democratic Party and the deep state.
 Kate Starbird of the University of Washington identified MintPress News as part of a content-sharing cluster in the conspiratorial Internet, in which "the same article might appear on several and sometimes dozens of different websites".